developertogo/yacs-checkout/README.md

-# Yet Another Checkout System (YACS) based of Ruby
+# Yet Another Checkout System (YACS) based on Ruby

 This Ruby code simmulates a checkout register at a grocery store.